Inequity aversion in animals: Dogs

-Of the studies McGetrick and Range reviewed that failed to find evidence for dogs being inequity averse, they challenged the validity of one of them, a study by Horowitz involving dogs choosing between a fair and an unfair human, on the grounds of it was not asking the same question of the dogs: for instance, the task was not prosocial.
+Of the studies McGetrick and Range reviewed that failed to find evidence for dogs being inequity averse, they challenged the validity of one of them, a study by Horowitz involving dogs choosing between a fair and an unfair human, on the grounds of it was not asking the same question of the dogs.
 Brucks, Marshall-Pescini, Essler, McGetrick, Huber, and Range tested the willingness of 44 dogs to press a buzzer with their paw to get a food reward inferior to their partner's.
 Their experimental setup did include one set of conditions without any human being present.
 While the dogs did show signs of stress, they did not refuse to perform the task relatively more.
-They stopped pressing the buzzer once they saw that their partner was being rewarded and they did not, but this behaviour was not significantly different from the condition without a partner.
-McGetrick and Range concluded that with the current evidence it is likely that dogs possess a primitive form of disadvantageous inequity aversion.
+They stopped pressing the buzzer once they saw that their partner was being rewarded and they did not, but this behavior was not significantly different from the condition without a partner.
+McGetrick and Range concluded in 2018 that it is likely that dogs possess a primitive form of disadvantageous inequity aversion.

 Mice

-Mice are a social species that develop in a hierarchy of organized social groups.
+Mice (Mus musculus) are a social species that develop in a hierarchy of organized social groups.
 In experiments with mice separated by a transparent wall Ueno, Suemitsu, Murakami, Kitamura, Wani, Takahashi, and Ishihara investigated their behaviors under different food allocations: same food, less food, or different quality food.
 The mice did not have to perform a task.
 The researchers found that mice given the highest quality food required more time to eat when their partner had received no food.
 They found no difference in behavior when the other mouse received a lower-quality food.
 They concluded that their findings suggest that mice recognize and compare others' situation and alter their behavior accordingly.
 They suggested more research is needed to determine if mice are equity averse.
 In an experimental set-up measuring body temperature in various conditions, Watanabe aimed to determine if mice are inequity averse.
 Mice deprived of food and surrounded by feeding mice had an elevated body temperature.
 Mice with food surrounded by food-deprived cage mates also displayed an increase in body temperature, but this was not significant.
 Watanabe concluded that the test results showed no evidence of advantageous inequality aversion, but they did indicate the presence of disadvantageous inequality aversion in mice.